bdjansen/FetchMobileTakeHome/README.md

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 I spent about 6 hours on this project including testing and documentation.
 I wrote tests as I developed components.
 Notes:
 * I spent 1 hour on data layer, including initial architectural setup and API calls.
 * I spent the next 2 hours setting up the viewmodels and views.
-This included decided which features I wanted to include within the app.
+This includes deciding which features I wanted to include within the app.
-   * This also includes trying out different extra features.
-Filtering made it through the final setup, but at one point I also included showing a detail view and swipe actions.
+   * This also includes playing with extra features.
+Filtering made it through the final result, but I also tried showing a detail view and swipe actions.
 I removed the detail view after re-reading the instructions ("one screen") and did not want to use ``List`` because I did not want bugs in the "production" version of this.
 * I spent 2 hours strictly on image caching with CoreData.
 I initially started with NSCache to get the logic functional, but this was my first time using CoreData to implement caching with persistence.
 This also included the time to learn how to use CoreData.
 * I spent 1 hour on refactoring, GitHub setup, and documentation.